top of page

 What happens if I am found “Unable to Pay”?

-If you are found unable to pay based on the set criteria your account will be marked “Unable to Pay”, the fee will be deferred at the full assessed amount.
+You will receive notice stating that you were found unable to pay and it will be noted on your account.
+The fee will then be deferred at the full assessed amount.
 If at some point your financial situation changes and you are able to make payments you will need to contact SPD to set up a payment plan.
 Your account will not be forwarded to the private collection agency.
 It will remain in “Unable to Pay” status, at the full assessed amount, the SPD reassesses your ability to pay, until either you have made payment arrangements or the account has reached the total number of years unpaid and meets the criteria for the debt to be written off.

 You will receive notice stating that you were found able to pay.
 If your case has not been assigned an attorney you will receive notice that you do not meet the criteria to receive SPD services.
 If an attorney has already started working on your case you will be expected to make payment to the SPD.
 Payment must be received within 120 days for the discounted amount to be accepted.
 If the discount amount is paid by the due date you will owe nothing further.
 If payment is not received by the due date the fee will be then be assessed at the full assessed amount, and forwarded to the private collection agency for further collection efforts.